How to Build a Mini Aquarium

 - Lack of knowledge on maintaining a big aquarium

 A real alternative is a mini aquarium, which takes up very little space and does not require complex care.
 Pet stores offer many different types of aquariums, but they are all standard and a little boring.

 A mini aquarium is an ideal option for a desktop in the office or the schoolroom.
-The interior items can create an atmosphere of peace and tranquility, create conditions for concentration or allow you to distract yourself.
+The interior items can create an atmosphere of peace and tranquility, develop conditions for concentration, or allow you to distract yourself.